 First up is the games room.
 Plain and simple but every home needs one!

-Games such as ping pong keep kids active while teaching them competitiveness and social skills.
+Games such as ping pong or foosball keep kids active while teaching them competitiveness and social skills.
 Not to mention, they’ll thank you for it when they get to college or work in an office with a table.

 A game of darts will help with hand eye coordination and a game of pool can develop a child’s strategic skills.